 Jamaica has the reality of a developing country in the Caribbean, some considering it a “Third World”.
 Like on all U.S. reservations, urban areas, and localized areas that Native Like Water visits, we are guided by locals with our group safety as main priority.
 We respect local law of the land and provide safety orientations on the first day of the tour.
 Native Like Water Tour leaders and ITY Staff have worked safely with youth and adults in North America and Latin America/Caribbean for over 10 years.

 Advisory: Jamaica is often famed for its music, beaches, food, public markets, athletes, and “Ganga” (cannabis).
-We have been informed that it is often commonplace to see cannabis/ganga at public markets, public beaches, public gatherings, etc. By no means does this mean that ITY or Native Like Water promote or support alcohol or substance use or abuse.
+We have been informed that it is often commonplace to see cannabis/ganga at public markets, public beaches, public gatherings, etc. By no means does this mean that ITY or Native Like Water promote or support substance use or abuse.
 This advisory is intended to inform travelers of the local culture and ITY/NLW does not have control of.
 If this advisory or fact is something that may offend you or go against your beliefs, you may want to reconsider attending.

 During travel to Jamaica, NLW will recognize and respect the nation of Jamaica’s laws, culture, and sovereignty, which protects their freedoms and practices.
 By no means, does this mean that ITY nor NLW take a political, cultural or ethical position on laws of another nation or people.
 ITY and NLW visit is based on education and cultural exchange with mutual respect.
 We have provided this advisory out of respect for those traveling and the local people.